srid/ka/README.md

 # ka

 `ka` is in active research phase, and is highly volatile.
-But, if you are curious, you may run it on your notebook (such as [neuron] notes); `ka` works with a folder of Markdown files linked to one another (wiki-links are supported).
+But, if you are curious, you may run it on your notebook ([neuron] notes work with title IDs); `ka` works with a folder of Markdown files linked to one another (wiki-links are supported).

 Project goals: